-Japanese IV FL 770 A/B
+Japanese IV FL 770 A/B Grade Level: 12 Two Semesters - 1.0 credit √NCAA

 Prerequisite: Japanese III or equivalent proficiency

 Students will be able to engage in routine social interactions sustaining conversation and discussions in Japanese through various methods including the use of authentic materials.
 Historical and contemporary Japanese topics will also be further researched.
 Class time is focused on the application of concepts and the development of interactive level-appropriate communication skills.
 Guided Enrollment Note: Japanese is a program located at Olathe Northwest High School.
 Students must apply for a transfer to participate in this program.